microsoft/IgniteTheTour/DEV - Building your Applications for the Cloud/DEV10/README.md

 Static Websites can be placed behind a CDN or Azure Front Door to cache data closer to the customer.
 This also allows users to access a cached version if Blob storage goes down temporarily.

 Presenter notes:
-* Static Websites is currently in preview.
+* Static Websites is now generally available (as of Dec 12, 2018).

 #### Azure Front Door